-The Doctor includes discussion of suicide and the description of suicide methods.
+The Doctor includes antisemitism, discussion of suicide and the description of suicide methods.
 Age recommendation: 14+

 Juliet Stevenson triumphs in this play from Britain’s best director- Telegraph